adnanebrahimi/blog/cl14j9zlb00r749nv1v8uayq1.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1648068521986/Xhzdsgmjj.png)
 In this page you will see all your accessible repositories
-> make sure you connect by your main organization account to be able to list all of the repositories for your team
+> make sure you are connected by your main organization account to be able to list all of the repositories for your team
 - click on Pers.
 Access on one of your repository

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1648068844308/UP5fwwWZ8.png)
-And set your personal access token
+And set your Personal Access Token

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1648068871454/dbQrdJzLJ.png)